dddrrreee/cs140e-20win/labs/README.md

      multi-step protocols and many potential failure modes, difficult to test in practice.)

+At this point you have written low-level device driver code, a bootloader, and pretty much replaced all of our code.
+You've learned how to crush it under a barrage of automatic checks based on read-write equivalance and simple systematic exploration  so that will be surprised if the code ever breaks.

+We are now going to switch gears to intensively implementing core OS
+functionality: threads, interrupts, virtual memory and file systems.

 ### Part 2: Threads and Interrupts, with Tricks:

   - [6-threads](6-threads/): we build a simple, but functional